Register for three or more independent courses and save 15%. Register now!

-Curriculum Policy Document: The Ontario Curriculum Grades 1-8: Mathematics, 2005 (revised)
+Curriculum Policy Document: The Ontario Curriculum: Grade 6 Mathematics

 Course Developer: Virtual Elementary School

-In the Patterning unit, students sort and classify quadrilaterals, sort and construct polygons, and classify, measure, and construct angles.
+In the Geometry unit, students sort and classify quadrilaterals, sort and construct polygons, and classify, measure, and construct angles.
 They learn how to find unknown angles.
 Students build 3D models using drawings and sketch isometric perspectives and different views.
-Furthermore, students plot points and represent location, identify, perform, and describe rotations, and create and analyze designs made by transformations.
+Furthermore, students plot and read points on a Cartesian plane.

-In the Operations unit, students solve addition, subtraction, multiplication, and division problems.
-Students multiply and divide four-digit numbers by two-digit numbers, add and subtract decimal numbers to thousandths, and multiply and divide decimal numbers by whole numbers using concrete materials and algorithms.
-Students multiply whole numbers by 0.1, 0.01, and 0.001 and multiply and divide decimal numbers by 10, 100, 1000, and 10 000.
-Furthermore, students solve equations using the order of operations.
+In the Operations unit, students multiply and divide four-digit numbers by two-digit numbers, add and subtract decimal numbers to thousandths, and multiply and divide decimal numbers by whole numbers using concrete materials and algorithms.

 In the Fractions, Percentages, Ratios, and Unit Rates unit, students represent fractions, compare fractions and mixed numbers using tools and fraction notation, and order fractions and mixed numbers.
 Students add and subtract fractions and multiply and divide whole numbers by proper fractions.
 They solve problems involving rations and learn how to calculate the percentage of a whole numbers.
 Students learn about the relationships among percentages, decimals, and fractions and explore the concept of unit rates.

 In the Data Management and Probability unit, students learn about discrete and continuous data, collect and organize data, select appropriate graphs, use technology, and determine how well a set of data represents a population.
-Students also read primary and secondary data, compare different graphical representations of the same data, and understand mean.
-Furthermore, students express theoretical probability as a ratio, represent probability on a range of 0 to 1, and predict the outcome of a probability experiment.
+They learn how to create an infographic to represent data.
+Furthermore, students express theoretical probability as a fraction/decimal/percentage, represent probability on a range of 0 to 1, and predict the outcome of a probability experiment.